 Gossip Girl, the immensely popular TV series of the late 2000s, ran for six seasons and got us all hooked on the posh lives of its leading characters, with Blair Waldorf, Serena van der Woodsen, Chuck Bass, and Nate Archibald acting as modern royalty of sorts.

-Which basically makes Gossip Girl the mother of all fancy pants homes; in fact, I dare you to find a single episode that doesn’t feature Upper East Side penthouses, glamorous townhouses, and ritzy interiors (and no, Serena’s grandmother’s house in the Hamptons doesn’t count).
+In fact, I dare you to find a single episode that doesn’t feature Upper East Side penthouses, glamorous townhouses, and ritzy interiors (and no, Serena’s grandmother’s house in the Hamptons doesn’t count).

 So there’s no way we could stop at just one of the apartments featured on the show — and went out looking for the scoop on ALL the posh pads on Gossip Girl (you know, just in case someone out there wants to go looking for their own Nate Archibald).

 Now, before we go snooping into the original crew’s digs, it’s worth giving a nod to the new generation of Upper East Siders coming to HBO in the Gossip Girl reboot; here’s to you guys winning over a generation in the same way your predecessor did, we’re rooting for you.

 But in our hearts, there will always be a special place for Serena, Blair, Nate, Chuck, Dan, Jenny and Vanessa.

 The Van der Woodsen penthouse

 Otherwise known as Serena’s lair or Lilly Bass’ penthouse, this penthouse was one of the most heavily used sets on Gossip Girl, not to mention one of the most stylish.

 Showcasing Lilly’s impeccable taste in art and decor, the Van der Woodsen penthouse served as home to the entire extended family, with Chuck, Rufus, Dan, and Jenny all calling it home at one point.